caramortati/C2-Beaconing-Wireshark/README.md

 - This project follows the NIST SP 800-61 Computer Security Incident Handling Guide to structure the detection and analysis of Command-and-Control (C2) beaconing activity.
 This framework provides a systematic approach to identifying, analyzing, and responding to security incidents.
 ### 4.1 Preparation
 - A controlled lab environment was created using two virtual machines to simulate a real-world attack scenario.
 As you can see earlier we have two different Virtual Machines set up.
-- Wireshark was configured to capture and monitor traffic between both machines.
+- Wireshark was configured to live capture and monitor traffic between both machines.
 This setup allowed for safe testing and observation of malicious communication patterns.

 ### 4.2 Dectection & Analysis (Primary Focus)
 - This phase represents the core of the project, where Wireshark was used to analyze network traffic and detect C2 beaconing behavior.